 What is the company's policy on inclusion?

 Equality: All children are welcome at our nursery.
 La Petite Academy are committed to promoting equal opportunities and all children within our care will be treated with equal respect irrespective of class, ethnic origin, gender, disability, race or religion.

-Special Needs: We endeavour to meet all children’s individual needs and aim to include every child regardless of any special needs, whilst ensuring the needs of other children will not be disadvantaged.
+Special Needs: We endeavour to meet all children’s individual needs and aim to include every child regardless of any special needs or disability, whilst ensuring the needs of other children will not be disadvantaged.

 We endeavour to have the resources available to meet the needs of all children in our care.
 We will work closely in partnership with parents, providing them with information and assist in the care and understanding of their child’s needs and/or developmental programme.
 We will also liaise with the appropriate multi-disciplinary teams to formalise the assessment and identification of the needs of the child.

-The nursery has a Special Educational Needs Co-ordinator (SENCo), who is fully trained in the Code of Practice for the Identification and Assessment of Special Educational Needs.
+The nursery has a Special Educational Needs Co-ordinator (SENDCo), who is fully trained in the Code of Practice for the Identification and Assessment of Special Educational Needs.